docarray/docarray/docs/data_types/text/text.md

 DocArray supports many different modalities including `Text`.
 This section will show you how to load and handle text data using DocArray.

-Storing text in DocArray is as simple as this:
+You can store text in DocArray like this:

 ```python
 from docarray import BaseDoc